Amazon Echo Show Review

 Bottom Line

-Right now, Alexa is in the top three of smart home platforms.
-The voice assistant from Amazon offers hundreds of thousands of integrations and skills, plus it can do so much more like create routines and schedules.
+Right now, Alexa remains one of the top three smart home platforms.
+The voice assistant from Amazon offers over 130,000 integrations and skills, plus it can do so much more like create routines and schedules.
 Those routines and schedules really come in handy for automating the best home security systems that work with Alexa.
 It can even play music, do your online shopping for you, and answer questions.
 To get access to Alexa, you’ll need an Alexa-enabled device, and here, we’re taking a closer look at one of Amazon’s earliest Alexa devices: The Echo Show.

 Before we start, note that the Echo Show is no more – or rather, it has been succeeded by a diverse lineup of smart displays of different sizes, from the Echo Show 5 with a five-inch screen to the TV-like Echo Show 15.
 We even reviewed the Echo Show 8, which is similar in size but lightyears ahead in features compared to the original Echo Show.
 But we digress; let’s take a look at the Echo Show, the smart display that started it all.